Om Prakash Kohli

 Om Prakash Kohli (9 August 1935 – 20 February 2023) was an Indian politician who was the Governor of Gujarat from 2014 to 2019.
 He was the president of the Delhi unit of Bharatiya Janata Party from 1999 to 2000 and had served as a member of the Rajya Sabha from 1994 to 2000.
-He had been the president of the Delhi University Teacher's Association (DUTA) and of the ABVP.
+He had been the president of the Delhi University Teachers' Association (DUTA) and of the ABVP.
 He studied at Ramjas School and Khalsa School, New Delhi.
 Kohli was a Master of Arts in Hindi from the University of Delhi and a lecturer at Hansraj College and Deshbandhu College for over 37 years.
 He was arrested under MISA during the Emergency.

 From 8 September 2016 to 19 January 2018, he held the additional charge of the office of Governor of Madhya Pradesh along with Gujarat.
 He was also designated as the Chancellor of Gujarat Ayurved University, Jamnagar.

-Kohli had a son (Vishu Kohli) and two daughters (Ritu Kohli & Suparna Khurana).
+Kohli had a son (Vishu Kohli) and two daughters (Ritu Kohli and Suparna Khurana).
 He died on 20 February 2023, at the age of 87.